Public holidays in Montenegro

 This is a list of public holidays in Montenegro.

 Official holidays

 All state and other holidays are non-working days.
 The religious holidays are non-working days for the specific religious communities.

-Note: If the first day of State and Other holidays falls on Sunday, then the next two working days are non-working days.
-And, If the second day of State and Other holidays falls on Sunday, then the next working day is a non-working day.
+Note: If the first day of State and Other holidays falls on Sunday, then the next two working days are non-working days (Monday and Tuesday).
+If the first day of State and Other holidays falls on Saturday, then only one next working day is a non-working day (Monday).

 Unofficial holidays

 In addition to the official state, other and religious holidays; many other religious, ethnic, and other traditional holidays populate the calendar.
 These are rarely observed by businesses as non-working days.